xutian/C_Study/README.md

 C_study
 =======

-small project to study C program
+Small project for me to study C program

+Project 1: eject v0.1 for windows